human3/searchf/README.md

 ![Screenshot searchf 1](https://user-images.githubusercontent.com/15265841/147424844-9bece2d4-ceb0-4ea1-b989-a40ea3e6d3ac.png)

-The above screenshot shows how the content of a "random" text file (`app.py` being the source of this utility) can be filtered using 3 filters:
+The above screenshot shows how the content of a text file can be filtered.
+In this example, 3 filters have been defined and are displayed in the filter stack, at the bottom and right below the blue bar:
 - `def AND init` reveals 6 lines in red
 - `def AND push` reveals 3 lines in orange
 - `keyword` reveals 40 lines in yellow

-Keywords can be added to the most recent filter (the one at the bottom and associated to yellow) by pressing `+` or `=`, and removed/poped from the filter by pressing `-`.
 New filters can be pushed to the stack by pressing `ENTER` or `f`, and poped by pressing `backspace` or `delete`.
+Keywords can be added to the most recent filter (the one at the bottom and associated to yellow in the above screenshot) by pressing `+` or `=`, and removed from the filter by pressing `-`.

 A filter is a list of keywords that a line must contain to match and get highlighted in a specific color.
 All keywords in the same filter are ANDed together.
 By defining multiple filters, you can reveal more content of the file (filters are ORed...).
 By default, lines not matching any filter are hidden, but their visibility can be toggled by pressing `m`.
 Filters are evaluated in the order that they are defined, meaning lines are shown in the color of the first filter they match.